Updated: 08/31/2020 by Computer Hope

 - Key participant in The Mother of All Demos in 1964 that demonstrated the mouse and other technologies developed as part of the NLS (oN-Line System).

-- Developed a process to connect a terminal in the San Francisco Civic Auditorium to a host computer at SRI as well as transmit audio and video between the locations.
+- Developed a process to connect a terminal in the San Francisco Civic Auditorium to a host computer at SRI and transmit audio and video.

 - Managed the Office Systems Research Group at Xerox PARC (1971).